 Sharing Personal Information

-We may need to share your personal information with another organisation e.g. NHS organisations, health and social care organisations, public bodies (Social Services, Probation Service, Police, Regulatory Authorities) or third party providers commissioned to process personal information on our behalf.
+We may need to share your personal information with another organisation e.g. NHS organisations, general practices, the Integrated Care Board, health and social care organisations, public bodies (Social Services, Probation Service, Police, Regulatory Authorities) or third party providers commissioned to process personal information on our behalf.

 This is because of our duty to share which is equally as important as our duty of confidentiality.
 We may also share your personal information for planning services across the NHS.
 This is vital to delivering better healthcare and improving our services.